-One mom reported that many family members said hurtful things but one knew exactly what to do – listen.
+One mom reported that most of her family members said hurtful things, but one knew exactly what to do – listen.
 Her sister sat with her while she cried, listening carefully while she shared her feelings and pain.
 When she was finished, her sister repeated back to her what she’d said.
 In doing so, her sister communicated that she was listening and understood how the mom was feeling.

 Here’s a list of what you should NEVER say after a miscarriage:

 • There was probably something wrong with your baby.